-We all want to have somewhere to retreat to that feels like an extension of our homes, where we can host friends and enjoy some fresh air.
+We all want to have a backyard that feels like an extension of our homes, where we can host friends and enjoy the sunshine and some fresh air.
 Realizing this dream, however, can seem overwhelming.
 Instead, try approaching decorative backyard ideas as you would an indoor room; after all the goals are the same: to create a cozy and welcoming space.

 ‘Styling your outdoor space should require much the same level of consideration as indoor styling,’ says Jonny Brierley at Moda Furnishings.
 ‘Think about layering pattern, colors and materials to create a setting that is personal to you and your style.
-As with your interior scheme, this styling should express your individuality.’
+As with your interior scheme, your ideas should express your individuality.’

 Garden decorating ideas